Saturday, April 4, 2015

-"SPRING CHICKEN"--a whole roost of fabulous flavors to freshen up a favorite food!
+"SPRING CHICKEN"--a whole roost of fabulous flavors--fresh ways to serve a favorite food!

 Chicken Salad Stuffed Tomatoes

 2 pints (4 cups) chicken salad (homemade or premium deli)